Flow Analyzer for Mobile

 Evinced Desktop Client Setup

 Download and launch the Evinced Mobile Flow Analyzer desktop application.
 Once you have done so either sign up for an Evinced account or log in with your existing account.
-Once logged in, select the Android connection option.
-The MFA's desktop app welcome screen.
-The content is saying "Welcome to Evinced!
-Let's scan your mobile app to analyze accessibility issues.
-Choose your mobile app OS:" Below there are two buttons to choose between iOS and Android.
+Once logged in, select the Android connection option. double-tap or press Enter to view full-size

 A QR code as well as an IP address should be visible.
-Note: The IP address may differ from the one in the image.
-The Android connection page from the Evinced Flow Analyzer for mobile.
-Instructions for connection as well as a QR code and IP address.
+Note: The IP address may differ from the one in the image. double-tap or press Enter to view full-size

 Companion App Setup

-Download the Evinced Mobile Flow Analyzer companion app from the Google Play store on your Android device.
-The Evinced Mobile Flow Analyzer page from the Google Play Store.
-Screenshots, installation options, and app information are available.
+Download the Evinced Mobile Flow Analyzer companion app from the Google Play store on your Android device. double-tap or press Enter to view full-size

 Once installed, open the Mobile Flow Analyzer companion app on your Android device and click “Get Started”.
 Then, click “Go to Settings” to enable the Evinced Accessibility Service.
-This gives Evinced the permissions needed to scan applications on the device.
-The enable android accessibility service page from the Evinced Android companion app.
-On the top a heading is saying "enable android accessibility service" and below there is a text saying "To start using the Evinced Flow Analyzer, the accessibility service on your device should be enabled.
-And below there is a single button labeled go to settings.
+This gives Evinced the permissions needed to scan applications on the device. double-tap or press Enter to view full-size

 Turn on the service and accept the permissions pop-ups.